 The Direct Loan program offers a low interest rate, and repayment begins six months after the student leaves school.
-There is a 1.068 percent federal default fee.
+There is a 1.069 percent federal default fee.
 Students must be enrolled at least half time in order to borrow from the Federal Direct Loan Program.
 For graduate students the Federal Direct Loan is unsubsidized.
 This means interest accrues on the loan while the student is enrolled in school.
 The interest rate is fixed.
-For the 2016-2017 academic year, the interest rate will be announced after July 1.
-The 2015-16 interest rate was 5.84 percent.
+For the 2017-2018 academic year, the interest rate is 6 percent.